401(k) Retirement Calculator

 How to Use This 401(k)

-- Enter your current age and retirement age to set the investment time horizon.
+- Enter your current age and planned retirement age to define your investment time horizon.
+The longer the horizon, the more time your money has to compound and grow.

-- Set the expected annual return (7% is a common long-term average for diversified stock portfolios).
+- Set the expected annual return.
+A 7% return is commonly used as a long-term average for diversified stock portfolios after inflation, while a more conservative balanced portfolio may return 5% to 6%.

 What Is 401(k)?

 A 401(k) retirement calculator projects the future value of your 401(k) account based on your current balance, annual contributions, employer matching, salary growth, and expected investment returns.
-It helps you understand how much money you may have available when you retire.
+It helps you understand how much money you may have available when you retire and whether you are on track to meet your retirement goals.

 Formula & Methodology

-- Employee Contribution = Salary × Employee Rate
+- Employee Contribution = Annual Salary × Employee Contribution Rate

-- End-of-Year Balance = (Previous Balance + Employee Contribution + Employer Contribution) × (1 + Annual Return)
+- End-of-Year Balance = (Previous Balance + Employee Contribution + Employer Contribution) × (1 + Annual Return Rate)

-- Next Year Salary = Current Salary × (1 + Salary Increase Rate)
+- Next Year Salary = Current Salary × (1 + Annual Salary Increase Rate)

 Practical Examples